Debug-Studios/Cognitio/README.md

-# All design related material from cognitio 2019
+# This branch contains all the files related to design for Cognitio 2019. ;)